eric-unc/comp524/a4/Code as Data Lua and Object-Orientation as a Case Study.md

 # Code as Data: Lua and Object-Orientation as a Case Study
 #### Eric Schneider
 Lua is a scripting language of considerable popularity, mainly used an embedded language to extend software.
-Lua is intentionally designed to be lightweight and simple.
 Lua feels like and looks like a normal imperative language, yet something about it seems rather pure.
+Lua is intentionally designed to be lightweight, simple, and consistent.

-Part of this (???) can be justified in Lua's approach to object-orientation.
+The creators of Lua describe Lua's design as "mechanisms instead of policies" (Ierusalimschy el al., 2018).
+This can be demonstrated in Lua's approach to object-orientation.
 Lua does not have a `class` keyword, nor a `struct` keyword, nor something equivalent; rather than treating object-orientation as some kind of magical construct in the language, a kind of object-orientation is achieved through existing constructs, which reflects a _code as data_ paradigm.

 ## Primer 1: Tables in Lua
 Before explaining the details of object-orientation in Lua, a few constructs in Lua should be explained.
 The first is Lua's _table_.
 A table is a built-in data structure, essentially a hash table (also known as a hash map), but with some surprises.
 Below is an example declaration of such a table: